Easy to Use Legal Templates

 The reasons for the dismissal of an employee by their employer can be manyfold including misconduct, performance, or substandard work levels.
 A responsible employer should determine the rights of an employee before dismissing him from his position.
 The rights considered should include statutory as well as contractual requirements so as to not be against employment law principles or breach of contract.

 Companies are always on the lookout for bright and talented employees and as one; employees, can easily weigh options and juggle offers.
 But they should always be careful about how long the period of notice is in the contract.
 It mentions how far ahead you need to hand in your notice before you are allowed to leave.

 This a concept that has been widely popularized post covid.
 As the economy saw a drastic downfall during the pandemic, many companies began laying off their employees in hopes of survival.
 Temporary layoffs are periods when employees are temporarily asked to quit their jobs.
-If is not a final layoff and employees could be rehired as well.
-This can be paid, semi paid or unpaid.
-So, one should lookout for these clauses carefully and understand what it could mean for them personally.
+It is not a final layoff and employees could be rehired as well.
+This can be paid, semi-paid, or unpaid.
+So, one should look out for these clauses carefully and understand what they could mean for them personally.

 Is the probation period mandatory in an Employment Contract?

 Probation or probation period is a status given to new employees of a business or organization.
 This allows the employer to evaluate the progress and skills of the new employee, and monitor other aspects of the employee such as interaction with co-workers, customers, and supervisors; reliability; and honesty.
 Not everything comes out in an interview.
 So, the probationary period gives both parties time to assess whether the employee is a proper fit.
 The probationary period varies widely depending on local labor laws.
 A probationary period allows the employer to terminate an employee that is not suitable for the position.